tomcam/vuepress.github.io/seo.md

 ## Description shown by search engines

+Search engines like to find an HTML `description` meta-tag on each page, and they will normally use it in search results.
+You can add it to a page using [YAML](./yamld.md#description-meta-tag).

 ## Page title (text of browser tab)

 The text of the first header appears in your browser tab.
 It's assembled from two sources:

-1. The first header on your page
+1. The first header on your page or as defined in the page's [YAML front matter](./yaml.md#page-title).
 2. The [site title defined in config.js](./config-title.md)

 They're separated using the vertical pipe character and a space on each side.